W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: The free-field theory: an algebraic viewpoint

 We now present the creation and annihilation operators that will allow to define a Fock representation of the Heisenberg algebra.
-They are defined by setting for any $j=1,\cdots,r$:
+They are defined by setting for any $i=1,\cdots,r$:

+These are unbounded and densely defined operators.
+Moreover, their adjoint with respect to the $\Lro$ Hermitian inner product are given by (well-defined since the $\A_{n,i}$ are densely defined)

-These operators allow to form $r$ independent copies of the Heisenberg algebra in that for any $1\leq i,j\leq r$ and $n,m\in\Z$\footnote{The commutation relations differ by a factor $2$ from the usual ones for the Heisenberg algebra.
-This is to conform with the notations used in~\cite{GKRV} and subsequent works.}.
+In particular the operators $\A_{n,i}$ are closable.
+More algebraically, these operators form $r$ independent copies of the Heisenberg algebra in that for $1\leq i,j\leq r$ and $n,m\in\Z$\footnote{The commutation relations differ by a factor $2$ from the usual ones for the Heisenberg algebra.
+This is to conform with the notations used in~\cite{GKRV} and subsequent works.}: